 Spring break is over, and the countdowns are on for the end of the school year.
-This can only mean one thing; people will start asking me what teachers do all summer.
+This can only mean one thing: spring language arts lesson plans.

 May brings its own unique set of circumstances.
 Seniors leave early, finals begin, and classrooms close down.
 April is sometimes the wrap-up of material before you review for finals.
 (I know this all depends on when your break starts.)

 Still, students desire structure, and we still have standards.
 When I’m planning in April, I add a few of these to my classes.

 Engage students with a variety of poems.
 I included a list in this free download, and you can connect many of them to your current study.
 The graphic organizer also allows you or students to choose any poem!

 If possible, take students outside for poetry, writing activities, or a change of scenery.
 Students can brainstorm with sidewalk chalk, write about nature, or read under a tree.
 Sometimes, an easy switch can inspire students.

 I LOVE Earth Day and have since I was in middle school.
 To start students with the importance of taking care of the Earth, they complete a web search and learn facts about pollution, trash, acid rain, and more.